KevinDepedri/Novel-Class-Discovery/autoNovel/README.md

 # Experiments performed on AutoNovel

-## Experiment 1 (Experiment on different loss terms)
+## Experiment 1 (Loss terms ablation study)

-1. Open Autonovel.py file.
+1. Open ``Autonovel.py`` file
-2. Search for the lose term of each different loss and comment it  and make sure that total loss term does not have this term that you are removing.
+2. Search for the 5 different loss terms and comment one of these to make sure that total loss term does not rely on this term
-3. Run different runs with the five different loss terms using the pre-trained weights.
+3. Run the ``autonovel-step`` without that loss term using the pre-trained weights of the ``supervised_learning-step``
+4. Repeat the procedure 5 times to see the impact of each loss term on the model

 ## Experiment 2 (Change Topk experiment)

-* Open scripts/auto_novel_IL_cifar10.sh
+1. Open ``scripts/auto_novel_IL_cifar10.sh``
-* Change the topk parameters and do a rerun with the topk that you want
+2. Change the ``topk`` parameters and train the model with the topk that you want
+3. Repeat this procedure multiple times to see the impact of different ``topk`` values

 ## Experiment 3 (Remove SSL)

-* Open supervised_learning.py file.
+1. Open ``supervised_learning.py`` file.

-* Comment lines 301-310
+2. Comment lines 301-310

   ```python
       model.load_state_dict(state_dict, strict=False)